Canary Islands Independence Movement: 1979: Cubillo's expulsion

 The MPAIAC renounced the armed struggle and in 1979 expelled its founder and general secretary, Antonio Cubillo, for not agreeing with the leadership on some approaches.
 Cubillo continued to present himself as spokesperson and leader of the MPAIAC, delegitimizing the other group's use of the name.
 Subsequently, Cubillo founded the National Congress of the Canaries (CNC).
 Within the CNC there would also be disputes over the distribution of $25,000 and subsequent financial aid that supposedly went to its private account in France and that would have ended attempts at aggression among its members.

 The political objective of the MPAIAC, the independence of the Canary Islands, was at stake in Spain's negotiations to join NATO in the second half of the 1970s.
-The United States left Spain with an understanding that, if it did not join NATO, it would support MPAIAC.
+The United States left Spain with the understanding that if Spain did not join NATO, it would support MPAIAC.
 Following the decision of the Government of Spain to begin the accession procedures, the Algerian radio station controlled by this armed group was closed.

 Around 2003, some of the former members of the MPAIAC who were expelled at the time reconstituted this organization, although this reconstitution was not recognized by the majority of the historical militants.
 On the other hand, the political activity of the reconstituted MPAIAC is practically non-existent and barely goes beyond the Internet.